klm-lab/store/README.md

 * `on` A Function attached to your store that lets listen to all `change` in your store.
 * `listen` A Function attached to your store that lets you listen to changes in a specific part of your store.
 * `intercept` A Function attached to your store that lets you intercept changes in your store.
-* `_A` A key that can be passed to your store in order to get a PURE DISPATCHER with all actions in that store.
-* `groupKey._A` A key that can be passed to your grouped store in order to get a PURE DISPATCHER with all actions in that store. `groupKey` is the name of your group
 * `._D` A key that can be passed to your store in order to get all data in that store making it a PURE DATA CONSUMER.
 * `groupKey._D` A key that can be passed to your grouped store in order to get all data in that store making it a PURE